 - Compromised accounts frequently turn out to be at the epicenter of data breaches.
-Hackers often gain access to an employee’s account (via tactics like spear phishing or brute-force attacks, or by simply purchasing credentials on the dark web).
+Hackers gain access to an employee’s account via tactics like spear phishing or brute-force cyber-attacks, or by simply purchasing credentials on the dark web.
 Once inside your network, they can lurk for months, looking for sensitive data to steal.
-Accounts with high-level privileges are especially valuable for external attackers, since they can be used to gain access to resources not available to most users.
+Accounts with high-level privileges are especially valuable targets for external attackers, since they can be used to gain access to resources not available to most users.

-- Third-parties who have access to your sensitive information for a limited time might want to leverage the opportunity to steal that data.
-In fact, all too often, contractors are onboarded in such a rush to meet a deadline that IT does not take the time to determine exactly what resources they should have access to, and instead grant them far more than they need to do their jobs, or even give them an admin account.
+- Third parties who are granted access to your sensitive information for a limited time might want to leverage the opportunity to steal data.
+What’s worse, all too often, contractors are onboarded in such a rush to meet a deadline that IT does not take the time to determine exactly what resources they should have access to.
+Instead, IT teams grant users far more access than they need to do their jobs — or even give them an admin account.

 - Consider Gartner’s CARTA approach.
 By understanding the changing risk landscape and placing only the trust appropriate at a given time in your employees, you can limit the damage any user can do.

 - Recognize that there’s no single breakthrough pill that can beat all threats to your data.
-You need a set of reliable solutions, each with specific functionality.
+You need a set of reliable products, each with specific functionality.

 - Know what data you need to protect.
-Discover and inventory your sensitive information and where it resides, so you can identify patterns in user activity related to that data storage and spot anomalous actions that could be threats.
+Discover and inventory your sensitive information so you can develop baseline patterns in user activity related to those data storages and spot anomalous actions that could be threats.

 - Establish data security governance policies for the entire organization.
-Be sure that they focus on identifying and mitigating the risks to data security, but also are aligned with business needs.
+Be sure that they focus on identifying and mitigating the risks to data security, and also are aligned with business needs.

-Once you have a picture of what has to be in place, you need the right technologies to bring your strategy to life.
+Once you have a picture of what steps you need to take, you need the right technologies to bring your strategy to life.
 As a starting point, we’ve put together two sample toolkits — essential and advanced — that can help you perform routine monitoring and management tasks across your IT ecosystem, as well as detect and reduce potential threats (like employee data theft).